huozhi/bunchee/README.md

 }
 ```

-The asterisk `*`  will be replaced with your entry files.
-Such as:
+The asterisk `*`  will be replaced with your entry files, such as:

 ```
 - my-lib/